Mastering Material Design 3: The Complete Guide to Theming in Flutter

 Conclusion

-Grasping Flutter’s Material Design 3 themes is key for modern application design, so spend some time on the Material Design website to learn more about the system and how to use it in your apps.
+Grasping Flutter’s M3 themes is key for modern application design, so spend some time on the Material Design website to learn more about the system and how to use it in your apps.
 Refer back to this guide when you need an overview but remember to take the time to read the official documentation.
 Also, experiment with themes in Dartpad.
 This will save you a lot of time.
 Lastly, remember than you may need to check the actual Flutter code of the widgets to find out where they are getting their default theme values from.